hopkinss/py_class/source/lesson01.rst

 Dictionary
 +++++++++++++++
 A dictionary is collection of key:value pairs, not necessarily in order, and not assesible by a numeric index.
-The dictionary is enclosed by {}, key and value elements are delimited by colors, and pairs are delimited by commas
+The dictionary is enclosed by {}, key and value elements are delimited by colors, and pairs are delimited by commas.
+Keys must be immutable data types (int, strings, tuples)

+Dictionaries and lists share the following characteristics:

+    * Both are mutable.
+    * Both are dynamic.
+They can grow and shrink as needed.
+    * Both can be nested.
+A list can contain another list.
+A dictionary can contain another dictionary.
+A dictionary can also contain a list, and vice versa.

+Dictionaries differ from lists primarily in how elements are accessed:

+    * List elements are accessed by their position in the list, via indexing.
+    * Dictionary elements are accessed via keys.

 .. csv-table:: Dictionary  Methods and Built-in Functions
    :widths: 20,80,20,80